Never underestimate the importance of the screening process when approving a tenant for your vacant rental property.

 Screening questions for a tenant’s employer

-- Can you confirm that this person is/was employed at your company?
+- Can you confirm this person is/was employed at your company?

-- Does he/she come to work on time?
+- Do they come to work on time?

 - How do you enjoy working with the applicant?

-- What are the average hours he/she works?
+- What are the average hours they work?